DBA-Andy/LifePointWV/content/visuals/sunday-morning-setup/_index.md

 ## Sunday morning Setup - Third service
 - Once Second Service is finished, we have about 30 minutes (generally) before service starts.
+  - Select option "2" on the lighting panel to set the lights to "walk-in/walk-out" lighting.
   - There are 3 "time" slides in the Pre-Service section of Pro Presenter.
 For second service, we click on the "12:00" timer and then the video from Lewis Center
   - Start the "Pre service" playlist in spotify
   - Make any adjustments needed to sermon or worship slides after second service.